Draw the condensed structural formulas and give the IUPAC names f... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Draw the condensed structural formulas and give the IUPAC names for all the aldehydes and ketones that have the formula C₅H₁₀O.
-(12.3)
+Draw the condensed structural formulas and give the IUPAC names for all the alcohols that have the formula C₅H₁₂O.
+(12.1)

 Verified Solution